-Listing "Christmas Lights" as a reason to visit a new place for Christmas is like asking you to travel overseas for free gift-wrap.
-But although your neighborhood, town or city might have absolutely dazzling Christmas decor during the holidays, how many places in the U.S. can light up an ancient city that's more than 500 years old?
-That's the true magic of the Christmas lights in Puerto Rico, the timeless colonial beauty of Old San Juan decorated with the colorful whimsy and brilliance of the holiday season.
-Not to mention that the weather is a lot warmer than what you're probably used to this time of year, so a light viewing stroll is all the more pleasant in PR.
+Listing "Christmas Lights" as a reason to visit a new place for Christmas might seem like asking you to travel overseas for free gift-wrap.
+Although your neighborhood, town, or city might have dazzling Christmas decor during the holidays, how many places in the U.S. can light up an ancient city that's more than 500 years old?
+That's the real magic of the Christmas lights in Puerto Rico.

+Old San Juan is a timeless colonial beauty when decorated with the colorful whimsy and brilliance of the holiday season.
+Not to mention that the weather is a lot warmer than what you're probably used to this time of year, so taking a stroll to view the lights is all the more pleasant in Puerto Rico.

-Traditional dishes include crispy plantain fritters with shrimp to peril (roast pork) and pasteles de hojas (vegetable root tamales).
+Traditional dishes include crispy plantain fritters made with shrimp to peril (roast pork), and pasteles de hojas (vegetable root tamales).
 Perhaps the most quintessential holiday treat is coquitos, similar to eggnog, but made with coconut and rum instead of milk and bourbon.

 If you're in San Juan for the holidays, these shopping destinations should be on your list—just check it twice!

-El Día de Los Tres Reyes Magos or Three Kings Day is celebrated all throughout Latin America, and the day adds yet another spiritual dimension to the holiday season.
-The day expands the observance and fun of the world's most famous birthday celebration, normally curbed in late December, well into the month of January.
+El Día de Los Tres Reyes Magos or Three Kings Day is celebrated throughout Latin America, and the festivities adds yet another spiritual dimension to the holiday season.
+The day expands the observance and fun of the world's most famous birthday celebration, typically starting December 25 until January 6.